sbalbale/project-aletheia/documentation/srs.md

 - **Description:** A 3D mesh (sphere or abstract head) rendered in the center of the viewport.
 - **Behavior:** The mesh must rotate to face the user's mouse cursor coordinates `(x, y)` in real-time.
-- [cite_start]**Rationale:** Visualizes the "passive collection" of head movements, which technical analyses have shown can uniquely identify users with 90% accuracy[cite: 13].
+- **Rationale:** Visualizes the "passive collection" of head movements, which technical analyses have shown can uniquely identify users with 90% accuracy.

 ### FR-02: Privacy Mode Toggle